Goldenone2/Hamilton-s-Frog-GBS/SNP_calling.md

 Populations is done.
 ```
 Only SNPs found in 80% of individuals are kept, so 21,250 variable sites!

+We also have indv missigness (using code above) <0.23 which is great give we subsampled, reaffirms our choice.

 Save it with a meaningful name: